puppetlabs/puppetlabs-apache/README.md

 ##### `purge_configs`

 Removes all other Apache configs and virtual hosts.
 Valid options: Boolean.
-Default: true.
+Default: `true`.

-Setting this to false is a stopgap measure to allow the apache Puppet module to coexist with existing or unmanaged configurations.
+Setting this to `false` is a stopgap measure to allow the apache Puppet module to coexist with existing or unmanaged configurations.
 We recommend moving your configuration to resources within this module.
 For virtual host configurations, see [`purge_vhost_dir`][].

 ##### `purge_vhost_dir`

 If the [`vhost_dir`][] parameter's value differs from the [`confd_dir`][] parameter's, the Boolean parameter `purge_vhost_dir` determines whether Puppet removes any configurations inside `vhost_dir` _not_ managed by Puppet.
 Valid options: Boolean.
 Default: same as [`purge_configs`][].

-Setting `purge_vhost_dir` to false is a stopgap measure to allow the apache Puppet module to coexist with existing or otherwise unmanaged configurations within `vhost_dir`.
+Setting `purge_vhost_dir` to `false` is a stopgap measure to allow the apache Puppet module to coexist with existing or otherwise unmanaged configurations within `vhost_dir`.

 ##### `rewrite_lock`

 Allows setting a custom location for a rewrite lock - considered best practice if using a RewriteMap of type prg in the [`rewrites`][] parameter of your virtual host.
-Default: undef.
+Default: `undef`.

 This parameter only applies to Apache version 2.2 or lower and is ignored on newer versions.